© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British settlement and pottery kilns W of Ecton North Lodge is a scheduled monument protected by Historic England under reference 1006636.
 View the official record →

-I do not have reliable established details about the specific Romano-British settlement and pottery kilns west of Ecton North Lodge in Northamptonshire in the scholarly record available to me.
+The Romano-British settlement and pottery kilns west of Ecton North Lodge is a designated ancient monument in Northamptonshire consisting of the remains of a settlement and associated ceramic production facilities dating to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006636.

 Romano-British settlement and pottery kilns W of Ecton North Lodge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006636.